" The soul is here for its own joy " (Rumi)

 Martine graduated in fine art and photography from Camberwell College Of Arts.
 She brings passion and a wealth of experience to teaching creative expression alongside yoga

 Dom has a light-hearted approach to teaching and is a great believer in the here and now.
-She runs regular classes, retreats and yoga "parties"
+She runs classes, retreats and yoga "parties"

 "home is where one starts from" (T S Eliot)